tapis-project/tutorials/systems/hpc.md

 queue.
 We can add additional queues to the description if we wish to submit jobs to them.

 Note also our use of `HOST_EVAL($WORK2)` for `jobWorkingDir`.
-The `HOST_EVAL()` function instructs tapis to evaluate an environment variable (in this case, the `$WORK2` variable) _on the host itself_ to determine the working directory for jobs.
-This is useful whenever you want the job working directory to vary for different users.
+The `HOST_EVAL()` function instructs Tapis to evaluate an environment variable (in this case, the `$WORK2` variable) _on the host itself_ to determine the working directory for jobs.
+This is useful whenever you want the job working directory to be dynamically determined from a variable defined on the system.

 With the system description defined, we are ready to register it with Tapis.
 We do that as follows: